Tennessee Domestic Violence in Family Law Matters

 In addition to the fleeing domestic violence and homicide or wrongful death factors mentioned above, other domestic violence related issues can affect child custody.

 A parent who believes the child is being abused or is victim from witnessing domestic violence, the parent can't be deprived of custody, visitation, or contact with the child solely based on reasonable actions taken to protect the child.
-If the child abuse is found by a preponderance of the evidence (more likely than not), than the court can use that evidence to determine the visitation arrangement that’s best for the child.
+If the child abuse is found by a preponderance of the evidence (more likely than not), then the court can use that evidence to determine the visitation arrangement that’s best for the child.

 Visitation with a parent found to commit child abuse may only be awarded if: